gh123man/Data-Comm-Networks-CSCI-251-Ultimate-study-guide/README.md

 link-state routing protocol | router tests network through broadcast and updates table via link type condition.
 OSPF            | If two routes have the same cost, load is shared BGP             | Internet standard
+Link state protocol | router tests network through a broadcast and updates its routing table based on the type link or condition